sahanah-ganesh/dreamsicle/README.md

 # Dreamsicle PWA

--3 person project with designer, content writer and developer to understand/apply app development/product lifecycle -user interviews through survey monkey to develop minimum viable product (mvp), agile methodology/project planning through asana, wire frames through figma
--develop progressive web app (pwa) to address user demand for speech-to-text dream journal with analytics and search functionality
+Dreamsicle is the skill-pushing brainchild of a developer seeking to experience the development and product lifecycle of an ambitious app, from the ground up.

+Bolstered with a designer and content writer, the three person team underwent a thorough planning process.

+Market research was conducted though Survey Monkey, via Reddit, in order to directly engage with Dreamsicle's target user base.
+The information gathered was used to develop the Minimal Viable Product (MVP).
+Agile methodology and project planning was managed through Asana, and wire frames were built using Figma.

+The objective of the Dreamsicle project is to develop a progressive web app (PWA) that addresses a gap in the digital note-taking space; speech-to-text capability for cumberless journaling.
+The app also incorporates comprehensive and accessible user-engagement analytics, as well as streamlined search functionality.

+IN PROGRESS

 ## Dependencies
+s
 - React 16.11.0
 - React Particles.js 2.7.0
 - Typescript 3.7.2